DouglasAmarelo/DouglasAmarelo/README.md

 ### Hi there 👋

+My name is Douglas and I'm a Front-end developer since 2010.

+- 🔭 I’m currently working on [@Guiabolso](https://github.com/GuiaBolso).
+- 🌱 I’m currently learning React, TypeScript, JavaScript and Front-end in general.
+- 📫 How to reach me: [https://douglasamarelo.com/](https://douglasamarelo.com/)
+- ⚡ Fun fact: I would like to speak 5 languages or more, but I'm still learning my native language.

 <!--
 **DouglasAmarelo/DouglasAmarelo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.